2sic/2sxc-docs/2sxc Docs Generator/basics/cms/page-publishing/index.md

 ### Basic Example with Adding Module

-If a new module with a form is added in between, DNN will do the following
+If a new module with a form is added in between, Dnn will do the following

 * P28 _draft_ (P27 is still _live_)
   * Mod 1: MG6 _live_ (same version on _live_ and _draft_)